Eslam-Abdo/classify-pet-images/README.md

 ### pip

-To install these dependencies with pip, you can issue `pip3 install -r requirements.txt`.
+To install these dependencies with pip, you can issue `pip install -r requirements.txt`.

+## TO RUN

+write `python check_images.py`